sharmavaibhav059/File-Encryptor-Decryptor/README.md

 ./fileEncry message.txt encrypted.bin

-You'll be prompted to enter a key (input hidden).
+Youll be prompted to enter a key (input hidden).
 The file will be:

     Padded with secure random bytes